JohnBendfeldt/sequelized-burger/README.md

 This app uses a MySQL database to keep track of the burger that are ordered and eaten.

-This is a simple full stack application that utilizes Node.js, Express.js, MySQL and Handlebars.
+This is a simple full stack application that utilizes Node.js, Express.js, MySQL, Sequelized and Handlebars.

 ## Demo

-Try the app for yourself on the [Heroku Platform](http://johnsburgers.herokuapp.com/).
+Try the app for yourself on the [Heroku Platform](http://johnsburgersequel.herokuapp.com/).

 ## Installation

 To run this app locally navigate to the directory you want and clone the repository:

-	git clone git@github.com:JohnBendfeldt/burger.git
+	git clone git@github.com:JohnBendfeldt/sequelized-burger.git

 Next, install the app dependencies: